-- 1.)
-Remaining an affordable two-year, open-enrollment college - 2.)
-Providing a high quality and transferable education that exceeds academic expectations for students at all learning levels - 3.)
-Excellence in providing educational opportunities for students who are academically underprepared for college level work - 4.)
-Nurturing students' sense of self-worth and capacity to make a difference. - 5.)
-Cultivating and maintaining active partnerships with our regional community, including other educational institutions, businesses, and non-profit agencies - 6.)
-Excellence in programs that prepare students to succeed in the workforce
+- Remaining an affordable open-enrollment college offering associate and bachelor level degrees; - Providing a rigorous, engaging, and transferable education that exceeds academic expectations for students at all learning levels; - Ensuring excellent educational opportunities for students academically underprepared for college-level work; - Nurturing students' sense of self-worth and capacity to make a difference; - Cultivating and maintaining active partnerships with our regional community, including other educational institutions, businesses, and nonprofit agencies; - Delivering high-quality degree and non-degree programs that prepare students to succeed in the workforce. - Committing to the premise that access to quality, affordable higher education has the power to transform lives and communities.

-Goal 1: To promote the healthy and strategic growth of the institution reflective of mission.
+Goal 1: Promote the healthy and strategic growth of the institution reflective of mission.